ronaldbosma/azure-integration-services-quickstart/demos/demo-guide.md

     1. `GET Blob`: Retrieves a message from blob storage.
     1. `GET Table Entity`: Retrieves a message from table storage.

+### Key Vault

+Show the secrets stored in Key Vault.

+1. Navigate to the Key Vault in the Azure portal.
+1. Click the `Secrets` tab.
+1. Verify that a secret has been created for the API Management master subscription key.

 ### Service Bus

 Show the Service Bus topic and its subscriptions.